top of page

 B: Yes, Murray

-M: 'Taint all gloom my Lord - the partridges are plentiful, hares fairish - pheasants not quite so good, but the Girls on the Manor are ready to be (Byron pretends to censure) - your mines in Rochdale could do with some attention - there could be very rocky negotiations there - and Chaworth-Musters is riding over your land hunting for game
+M: 'Taint all gloom, my Lord - the partridges are plentiful, hares fairish - pheasants not quite so good, but the girls on the Manor are ready to be (Byron pretends to censure) - your mines in Rochdale could do with some attention - aye, there could be very rocky negotiations there - and Chaworth-Musters is riding over your land hunting for game

-B: Is he by God!! - MY game! (slunks into chair) - how very droll (sighs) - no, I am not a man of business, nor law - nay, not even a man who wishes my enemy's horse would bolt and throw him onto one of our ornamental forts - no - Lord have mercy on me, for I am lonely Murray
+B: Is he by God!! - MY game! (slunks into chair) - how very droll (sighs) - no, I am not a man of business, nor law - nay, not even a man who wishes my enemy's horse would bolt and throw him onto one of our ornamental forts - no, Murray - the Lord have mercy on me, for I am lonely - I am ashes where once I was aflame

 Knock on door - Murray opens

-M: My Lord - the new help is here to replace one of those bad faces you warned off the premises
+M: My Lord - the new help is here to replace one of them bad faces' you warned off the premises

 M: Yes, my Lord